WPC-Systems-Ltd/WPC_Python_driver_release/examples/Console/Asynchronous/USBDAQF1AD/UART/README.md

 # UART
 > **Note**
-> Make sure you are connected to correct IP or serial number.
+> Ensure you are connected to the correct IP address or serial number.

 ## Overview